liferay/liferay-docs/developer/frameworks/articles/web-experience-management/03-screen-navigation/02-screen-navigation-custom-apps.markdown

 [TOC levels=1-4]

-To use the Screen Navigation framework with your application you will create a Screen Navigation Category and Entry, and then create the JSP to provide the layout for the Screen Navigation Entry.
+To use the Screen Navigation framework with your application you must create a Screen Navigation Category and Entry, and then create the JSP to provide the layout for the Screen Navigation Entry.